zopefoundation/Zope/docs/zope2book/SearchingZCatalog.rst

   This can differ from getPath() if you are using virtual hosting.

 getObject()
-  Returns the actual zope object from the result object.
+  Returns the actual Zope object from the result object.
 This is useful if you want to examine or show an attribute or method of the object that isn't in the metadata--once we have the actual object, we can get any normal attribute or method